Healing Pathways Medical Qigong

 Stage 4 - Balancing.
 This stage involves making sure one organ or one area of the body does not have too much energy from stage 3.
 It is like a safety check to not only balance each organ, but also to bring balance to the entire body.

-After filling out an intake form and selecting a time for treatment, there are two options for remote treatment, via zoom or a phone call.
+After filling out an intake form and selecting a time for treatment, there are two options for remote treatment, via zoom call.

 First step is to talk about what you are looking for in this treatment session.
 After this is discussed, you relax in whatever place is most comfortable for you.
 Being a distance treatment, it does not matter where you are, but best results are received when you are able to relax and be as receptive as possible.

-After the treatment is over, you will be called again to discuss what was done energetically, what qigong exercises are most beneficial based on the differential diagnosis, how often to follow up based on this information, and time for follow up questions.
+After the treatment is over, different personalized qigong exercises are discussed based on the differential diagnosis, how often to follow up based on this information, and time for follow up questions.

 Specialties

-While the general treatment discussed above touches all the primary organs, sometimes there are specific issues that need more care.
+While the energizing/balancing discussed above touches all the primary organs, sometimes there are specific issues that need more care.
 To address this, there are “secondary protocols” that can help with the following areas:

 • Liver Diseases